puppetlabs/puppet-docs/source/puppet/3.7/reference/environments.markdown

 Referencing the Environment in Manifests
 -----

-In Puppet manifests, you can get the name of the current environment by using the `$environment` variable, which is [set by the puppet master.][env_var]
+In Puppet manifests, you can get the name of the current environment by using the `$environment` variable, which is [set by the Puppet master.][env_var]

 About Directory Environments